IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 ## 🎯 Focus

-### Scrum Guide
 Scrum Guide - 2020
 {: .label .label-green }

 - [The Scrum Team] is a cohesive unit of professionals focused on one objective at a time, the Product Goal.
-- If Scrum Teams become too large, they should consider reorganizing into multiple cohesive Scrum Teams, each focused on the same product.
+- If Scrum Teams become too large, they should consider reorganising into multiple cohesive Scrum Teams, each focused on the same product.
 - Working in Sprints at a sustainable pace improves the Scrum Team’s focus and consistency.
 - The Scrum Master serves the Scrum Team in several ways, including helping the Scrum Team focus on creating high-value Increments that meet the Definition of Done.
 - The Sprint Goal also creates coherence and focus, encouraging the Scrum Team to work together rather than on separate initiatives